Tprice-90/T_Price_WEB601Assignments_GamingFranchises/README.md

                     background colour, created a search function that would return a message saying if the title entered was found within the array displayed in red if not found or green if found.

+Fourth Assignment:  Created Hover-Affect directive that would highlight the first item of each content
+                    card based on type, directive also underlines item Type when hovered over.
+Applied a default image related to theme if no image is set.